Louis3797/Lispy-Dungeon/escapeRoom/doc/technical/00-overview.md

 ## Introduction

-The Escape Room DSL is a domain-specific language built on top of the Lispy-Dungeon game engine.
-It allows game designers and educators to create complex, multi-room puzzle adventures without writing Java code.
+The Escape Room DSL is a **full-featured programming language** built on top of the Lispy-Dungeon game engine.
+What started as a simple configuration format has evolved into a complete scripting language with variables, expressions, conditionals, loops, event handlers, and triggers.
+It allows game designers and educators to create complex, multi-room puzzle adventures with dynamic game logic - all without writing any Java code.
 This documentation provides a complete technical reference for understanding and extending the system.

 ## System Architecture